leiassyun/CulinAI/README.md

 We wanted to explore the concept of “cooking with nothing.”
 CulinAI provides an answer to the question, “What should I eat today?” without requiring users to waste food or purchase additional ingredients.

-## Project Overview

-CulinAI is a user-friendly platform that allows users to save and organize their recipes.
-The application is built using React for the frontend and integrates a CSS module for styling.
-It provides an intuitive interface for users to view their saved recipes with detailed images and ratings.

 ## Features